-- Nafplio's Old Town is a charming area with narrow cobblestone streets, neoclassical buildings, and vibrant squares.
+- One of the top things to do in Nafplio is explore Nafplio's Old Town, a charming area with narrow cobblestone streets, neoclassical buildings, and vibrant squares.

 - Perched on a hill overlooking Nafplio, Palamidi Fortress is an impressive Venetian fortress that offers breathtaking panoramic views of the town and the sea.